On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 When is it illegal for California employers to regulate their employee’s social media content?

-“Under the Barack Obama administration, the National Labor Relations Board (NLRB) established a social media policy that protects private employees in regards to their social media activity,” says our experienced employment law attorney in Los Angeles.
+“Under the Barack Obama administration, the National Labor Relations Board (NLRB) established a social media policy that protects private employees in regards to their social media activity,” says our experienced employment attorney in Los Angeles.

 Under this employee-favored policy, private employees in California and all across the U.S. are protected from wrongful termination, or any other retaliation, punishment and adverse employment action from their employers for posting certain information on social media accounts.